Often store owners have the following questions regarding Magento upgrades:

 Why are release upgrades sometimes hard?

 As mentioned above, release upgrades of Magento introduce a lot of new changes.
-Some of those changes may not be compatible with your theme, extensions or customisations.
+Some of those changes may not be compatible with your theme, extensions or customizations.
 Those changes can create major issues in your store.
 For example, some functions can be broken.

-Furthermore, if you upgrade Magento you need to do an upgrade of your third party extensions as well.
+Furthermore, if you upgrade Magento, you need to do an upgrade of your third party extensions as well.
 This is because extensions may also likely be incompatible with your new Magento version.